gulan28/covid19-viz/README.md

 * The data is currently manually entered from the PDF files hosted on DHS website.
 You can add missing day's data by taking a screenshot of the table in pdf and using [https://online2pdf.com/convert-jpg-to-excel#](https://online2pdf.com/convert-jpg-to-excel#) to convert it into an excel file and then exporting it as csv.
 The file might contain misspelled characters.
 Fix them and format them according to `/data/data_*.csv` csv's.
 * Once you have done this, `cd` to the parent project folder and run `python pivot_maker.py`
-  Which will create a new `total.csv` in the data folder with the total values.
+  Which will create a new `total.csv` and `pivot.json` in the data folder.
 You can commit that new file and issue a PR.

 ### Todo
 * Wash your hands :)